 Tips?
 Suggestions?
 Ideas?
-Drop me a line at: email@example.com
+Drop us a line at: email@example.com

-Luke Perry, Director of The Utica College Center of Public Affairs & Election Research
+Luke Perry, Ph.D., Director of The Utica College Center of Public Affairs & Election Research

-The Twitter Age of the Presidency by Seth Masket, Pacific Standard, March 20, 2017
+The Twitter Age of the Presidency by Seth Masket, Pacific Standard

 “The Perry and Joyce research (summarized here) focused particularly on Trump.
 Between his clinching the nomination on May 24th, 2016, and his inauguration on January 20th, 2017, Trump tweeted an impressive 1,229 times — roughly five tweets per day.
 Approximately a quarter of those were posted between the hours of 5 a.m. and 9 a.m.
 Fifty-nine percent of Trump’s tweets during this time were exclamations of some sort and 21 percent contained words in all caps.”

-How Refugee Limits Could Hurt GOP Rustbelt Reps by Luke Perry, The Hill, April 4, 2017
+How Refugee Limits Could Hurt GOP Rustbelt Reps by Luke Perry, The Hill

 “Hanna recently shared his belief that Trump's immigration and refugee executive actions were "an inappropriate, unsophisticated message to the world," furthered by people being "taught to see immigrants as criminals" and the "myth we are not vetting people well in this country."